Kent Vickers, Qld Industrial Gasfitting Services (QIGS)

 I’ve been a Rotarian for 19 years and received a Paul Harris Fellow in 1999.
 I am happily married to my wife Marie and have 3 children and 9 grandchildren (8 girls and 1 boy).

-I commenced my plumbing apprenticeship in 1971.
-I then worked at JR Wylie & Sons/AE Smith & Son for a total of 23 years, the last 16 of which I was Townsville Branch Manager for AE Smith, before Commencing National Air Qld - Plumbing and Air Conditioning in 1999 until closing the business and retiring financial year ending 2013.
+A bit about me: I commenced my plumbing apprenticeship in 1971.
+I then worked at JR Wylie and Sons/AE Smith and Son for a total of 23 years, the last 16 of which I was Townsville Branch Manager for AE Smith, before commencing National Air Qld - Plumbing and Air Conditioning in 1999 until closing the business and retiring in the financial year ending 2013.

-I have been active in the Townsville Division as Treasurer, Secretary and Chairman since 1980 and commenced as an MPAQ Councillor in 1994.
-I was then President from 1996-1998, then again from 2002-2013.
+Why am I on the MPAQ Board? have been active in the Townsville Division as Treasurer, Secretary and Chairman since 1980 and commenced as an MPAQ Councillor in 1994.
+I was then President from 1996 - 1998, then again from 2002 - 2013.
 It was a great honour to have life membership bestowed upon me in November 2014.
 I have always wanted to return something to the industry as it has allowed me to achieve success in my work and personal life.

 I have been the owner/director of Backflow Plumbing Services Pty Ltd since 1990.
 I have a beautiful wife, Jen and enjoy getting away camping and getting the most this great country has to offer.